dirtbags/moth/docs/download-everything.md

 * The URL to your puzzle server.
 We will call this `$url`.
 * Your Team ID.
 We will call this `$teamid`.
-* A way to POST `$teamid` to a URL, and save the result.
+* A way to POST `id=$teamid`
+    with `Content-Type: x-www-form-encoded` to a URL,
+    and save the result.
     We will call this procedure "Fetch".
 * A way to parse JSON files

 Steps